kevinbeaty/underarm/README.md

 ### Callback Processes

-Transducers are normally consumed by reduce, but since they are designed to be independent, we can use them in a variety of processes that consume an input and produce a result, such as [CSP][1].
+Transducers are normally consumed by reduce, but since they are designed to be independent, we can use them in a variety of processes that consume an input and produce a result, such as [CSP][3].
 We can also create a process using a simple callback where each call advances a step in the process.
-These canbe used as event handlers (from the [demo][4]).
+These can be used as event handlers (from the [demo][4]).

 ```javascript
   var $demo = $('#demo3'),